KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 Simply enable the checking the **Required** property in this way will automatically prevent users from submitting forms with an empty field.
 The required flag will conveniently be ignored in case the field is not visible, this will allow you to configure conditionally mandatory fields.

 Another way of validating input is to use the **validate input rule** which allows for greater flexibility in terms of when or what to validate.
-See [Validate input](/docs/platform/rules/form-actions/validate-input/) for more information.
+[Rules](#rules) are explained below, but click on [Validate input](/docs/platform/rules/form-actions/validate-input/) for more information specifically on this rule.

 In addition to changing field properties, you can configure [settings](#settings) to make processes perform the way you want.